 Every 30 minutes, someone in this country dies in an alcohol-related automobile crash.
 If you have been affected by an alcohol-related accident, click here for an evaluation of your case.

 Motor vehicle accidents often result in serious injury, with symptoms sometimes failing to materialize for several years.
-If you have been injured in a car crash or automobile collision, you need skilled and experienced lawyers who will not only obtain financial compensation for the medical expenses, lost wages, and pain and suffering you are currently experiencing, but also for possible future damages.
+If you have been injured in a car crash or automobile collision, you need skilled and experienced lawyers who will obtain financial compensation for your medical expenses, lost wages, pain and suffering, and possible future damages.
 At the Creed & Creed Law Firm and Title Company, in Monroe, Louisiana, we represent victims of all types of motor vehicle accidents.
 We represent motor vehicle accident victims throughout northeast Louisiana, including the cities of Monroe, Columbia, Alexandria, Rayville, Winnsboro, Tallulah, Delhi, Winnfield, Grambling, Ruston, and Bastrop.

 If you are suffering from an injury sustained in motor vehicle accident, CONTACT US at once.
 We will schedule a FREE CONSULTATION to discuss your options.